A good fit, in

 - Clients through TAC, Victims of Crime, NDIS, Workcover or other third parties

-The fit check
+The fit matters

-- Just happen to click with me
+- You just happen to click with me

-- Prefer prescriptive advice over collaborative exploration
+- You prefer prescriptive advice over collaborative exploration

-- Are seeking crisis or emergency support
+- You are needing crisis or emergency support

 Timing matters too